 Staff do not have the right to opt out of teaching RSE.
-Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher.
+Staff who have concerns about teaching RSE are encouraged to discuss this with the Head of School.

 All teachers are responsible for teaching RSE at each school, within Discovery Multi Academy Trust.